GabeScott/standard-works-vault/General Conference/1992 October - Bible Stories and Personal Protection.md

 I have often pondered the significance of that event in relation to the responsibilities that came later in my life.
 Less than a year after that August night, I was chosen as president of Brigham Young University.
 Almost fourteen years after that experience, I received my present calling.

 I am grateful that the Lord gave me the vision and strength to refrain from trusting in the arm of flesh and to put my trust in the protecting care of our Heavenly Father.
-I am grateful for the Book of Mormon promise to us of the last days that “the righteous need not fear,” for the Lord “will preserve the righteous by his power.”
-(1 Ne.
-22:17.)
+I am grateful for the Book of Mormon promise to us of the last days that “the righteous need not fear,” for the Lord “will preserve the righteous by his power” ([[1 Nephi 22.17|1 Ne.
+22:17]]).
 I am grateful for the protection promised to those who have kept their covenants and qualified for the blessings promised in sacred places.

 These and all promises to the faithful children of God are made by the voice and power of the Lord God of Israel.
 I testify of that God, our Savior Jesus Christ, whose resurrection and atonement have assured immortality and provided the opportunity and direction toward eternal life.
 In the name of Jesus Christ, amen.